-- 11.1 Greenholm School has the same high expectations of the quality of pupils' work in RSE (through the Personal Development Programme) as for other curriculum areas.
+- 11.1 Our school has the same high expectations of the quality of pupils' work in RSE as for other curriculum areas.
 Our curriculum builds on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress.
-We recognise that impact of the Personal Development curriculum may not ever be observed in school or indeed until adulthood, but every effort will be made to track destination data which will provide us with some impact information.
-We will also make efforts to find out if pupils have been able to apply learning in the community or at home as appropriate e.g. through discussions with parents, carers and other professionals. - 11.2 Learning is assessed and assessments are used to identify where pupils need extra support, intervention or additional challenge.
-Whilst there is no formal examined assessment for Personal Development, teachers will assess all outcomes to capture progress.
-Strategies include assessment against the school's own assessment system (see Assessment Policy), as well as additional tests/ quizzes, written assignments, self/ peer evaluations, use of structured questioning, mind-maps, presentations/ role-play, pupil interviews, Annual Reviews and learning portfolios.
+We recognise that impact of the RSE curriculum may not ever be observed in school or indeed until adulthood, but every effort will be made to track destination data which will provide us with some impact information.
+We will also make efforts to find out if pupils have been able to apply learning in the community or at home as appropriate eg. through discussions with parents, carers and other professionals - 11.2 Learning is assessed and assessments are used to identify where pupils need extra support, intervention or additional challenge.
+Whilst there is no formal examined assessment for RSE, teachers will assess all outcomes to capture progress.
+Strategies include assessment against the school's own assessment system (see Assessment Policy), as well as additional tests/quizzes, written assignments, self/peer evaluations, use of structured questioning, mind-maps, presentations/role-play, pupil interviews and learning portfolios.